Dataview

 How to define the layout

-Within the custom layout you can write pure HTML with the additional option to access data coming from the entries property (i.e. data form a table component).
+Within the custom layout you can write pure HTML with the additional option to access data coming from the entries property (i.e. data from a table component).

 Since we also allow you to access data from your table component in this HTML, this is not strictly HTML but actually a HTML template which is why we'll be referring to this HTML as "template" from now on.